-5. ORAL COMMUNICATIONS.
-Speakers are limited to five minutes.
+7. ORAL COMMUNICATIONS Speakers are limited to five minutes.
 Please complete a "Request to Speak" form and place in basket provided.
 According to Board policy, FIFTEEN minutes has been established during this portion of the Agenda to allow citizens to speak on any matter NOT listed.
 The Board is prohibited by state law from taking action on items NOT listed on the Agenda.
-However, they may refer the matter for a future report and recommendation.
+However they may refer the matter for a future report and recommendations.